 You can do the same thing by linking to a few other posts and pages on your own site that are relevant to the page you are trying to rank.
 Likewise, have those posts link back to this one.
 Not only does this improve the user experience, but it helps provide Googlebot with a clear picture of your website’s hierarchy.

-To better illustrate how internal linking works, imagine we are building a page for a dentist called The Complete Guide to Tooth Repair.
+To better illustrate how internal linking works, imagine we are building a page for a dental implant client called All-on-4 Implant Clinic.
 Here are several other posts on the same website that we might link to:

 So how long should your website take to load?
 SEMRush recommends aiming for 2 seconds or less, noting that if you can get below 1.7, you’ll be loading faster than three-quarters of the internet.